Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 As per IRS, you are taxed differently on your crypto assets based on how long you have held them.
 If you sell your crypto in less than a year, your capital gains taxes are considered short-term.
 In case you hold your crypto for more than twelve months, your taxes fall under the long-term capital gains taxes.
 Both of these types of capital gains taxes have different tax rates depending on the period of Holding, filing status, and your income bracket for the year.

-Taxable Events For Your Crypto
+Taxable Events for Your Crypto

 As discussed above, there are three ways to dispose of your crypto assets that trigger capital gains taxes.
 Let’s look at them in detail.